-Our TTFM survey, 2023 External review report and our 2023 annual school visit report revealed that teachers and staff in general are happy that the school has direction and a clear plan for educational and pastoral focuses.
+Our 2024 TTFM survey and our 2024 annual school visit report revealed that teachers and staff in general are happy that the school has direction and a clear plan for educational and pastoral focuses.
 Teacher attendance is very high- a strong indication of workplace satisfaction and community inclusion.
-The staff regularly get together to celebrate and share a meal after school hours.Fr Andrew is also an honorary staff member regularly socialising with us both at school and outside of it.
+The staff regularly get together to celebrate and share a meal after school hours.
+Father Andrew is also an honorary staff member regularly socialising with us both at school and outside of it.
 Several of the teachers play touch football and netball together outside of school.
-At the end of 2023,seven members of our staff all participated in gaining their Bronze Medallion qualifications together.
+At the end of 2023, seven members of our staff all participated in gaining their Bronze Medallion qualifications together.
 The motivation for this was so we could run an aquatics program for our students- an area we felt needed attention.
 Support for each other is also evident in the positive relationships the staff share among each other.
 During the holidays, board game evenings and movies out are a frequent feature.
 Our staff is a mix of experience and youthful enthusiasm making it a dynamic and blessed place to work and be.